OpenSparseLLMs/MoM/README.md

 sh run_eval.sh
 ```

-To evaluate model checkpoints on **recall-intensive tasks**, we recommend you to use [lm-evaluation-harness-recall](https://github.com/weigao266/lm-evaluation-harness-recall).
+To evaluate model checkpoints on **recall-intensive tasks**, please follow the instructions in [Prefix Linear Attention](https://github.com/HazyResearch/prefix-linear-attention)

 ## Acknowledgement
 This repo builds upon the open-source [flash-linear-attention](https://github.com/fla-org/flash-linear-attention).
+Special thanks for providing a solid foundation for this work.

 Happy experimenting. 🔥🚀🔥

 ## Citation
 If you find this repo useful, please consider citing our paper: